Farm Fact: How to grow produce in containers year round

-GAINESVILLE, Fla.
-(WCJB) – Florida is known for large farming operations that produce abundant summer fruit and vegetable crops.
+Florida is known for large farming operations that produce abundant summer fruit and vegetable crops.

 Gardening enthusiasts can produce delicious vegetables in containers year round.
 Here’s what you can do to get fresh veggies straight from your backyard and onto your dinner table.